Drew Waters Player Props: Royals vs. Mets

 Mets Pitching Rankings

-- Mets pitchers combine to rank 18th in baseball in home runs given up (130 total, 1.2 per game).
+- Mets pitchers combine to rank 19th in baseball in home runs allowed (131 total, 1.2 per game).

-- In his most recent appearance on Thursday, the righty threw six innings against the Washington Nationals, giving up one earned run while surrendering two hits.
+- In his most recent appearance on Saturday against the Washington Nationals, the righty went 2 1/3 innings, allowing six earned runs while surrendering eight hits.

-- The 30-year-old has a 3.17 ERA and 11.1 strikeouts per nine innings across 19 games this season, while giving up a batting average of .200 to opposing hitters.
+- In 15 games this season, the 36-year-old has a 6.40 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .295 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.